leifarriens/diedreifragezeichen-db/CONTRIBUTING.md

 git checkout -b feature/awesome
 ```

-Bugfixes can be committed directly to the `development` branch.
+Bugfixes can be committed directly to the `main` branch.

 ### Pull request